github/docs/content/github/finding-security-vulnerabilities-and-errors-in-your-code/troubleshooting-the-codeql-workflow.md

 {% data reusables.code-scanning.beta %}
 {% data reusables.code-scanning.not-available %}

+### Producing detailed logs for debugging

+To produce more detailed logging output, you can enable step debug logging.
+For more information, see "[Enabling debug logging](/actions/managing-workflow-runs/enabling-debug-logging#enabling-step-debug-logging)."

 ### Automatic build for a compiled language fails

 If an automatic build of code for a compiled language within your project fails, try the following troubleshooting steps.